Gradient Methods with Memory for Minimizing Composite Functions: Discussion

 Whereas adaptive restart has already been proposed in \cite{ref_001}, our approach has a number of important improvements.
 It does not impose conditions on the optimization scheme being restarted, aside from sublinear convergence guarantees.
-Our analysis does not rely on a target accuracy, being thus applicable to online methods, and acknowledges that the number of backtracks of the wrapper scheme is always bounded, attaining a better asymptotic rate.
-Due to the simplicity of our analysis, we are able to remove the redundant proximal gradient steps utilized in \cite{ref_001} to place a bound on the composite gradient, resulting in a much better overall convergence rate.
+We can thus restart methods that are able to dynamically estimate other problem parameters such as the Lipschitz constant of the smooth part gradient.
+Our analysis does not rely on a target accuracy, being thus applicable to online methods, and acknowledges that the number of adjustments of the wrapper scheme is always bounded, attaining an astoundingly efficient asymptotic rate.
+Note that we are also able to remove the redundant proximal gradient steps utilized in \cite{ref_001} to place a bound on the composite gradient, resulting in a slightly better overall convergence rate.

-When the restart strategy in Algorithm~\ref{label_152} is applied to strong convexity agnostic AGMM in Algorithm~\ref{label_092}, we obtain a Restarting AGMM (R-AGMM).
-Whereas GMM and AGMM are three-level schemes, R-AGMM becomes a four-level scheme, with the outermost layer (Algorithm~\ref{label_152}) denoted as a wrapper.
+When the restart strategy in Algorithm~\ref{label_154} is applied to strong convexity agnostic AGMM in Algorithm~\ref{label_093}, we obtain a Restarting AGMM (R-AGMM).
+Whereas GMM and AGMM are three-level schemes, R-AGMM becomes a four-level scheme, with the outermost layer (Algorithm~\ref{label_154}) denoted as a wrapper.
 Its complexity renders R-AGMM a fully adaptive method, being able to simultaneously estimate both the growth parameter as well as the Lipschitz constant.
-It also possesses the best known worst-case rate on its class, as well as on the entire composite problem class (even when no restarts are necessary) and requires approximately $e$ times (when the parameter $s$ is set very close to $1$) more outer iterations to attain the asymptotic rate of AGMM (Algorithm~\ref{label_118}) on strongly convex objectives.
+It also possesses one of the highest known worst-case rates on its class, as well as on the entire composite problem class (even when no restarts are necessary) and requires approximately $3$ times (when the parameter $s$ is set very close to $1$) more outer iterations to attain the asymptotic rate of AGMM (Algorithm~\ref{label_119}) on strongly convex objectives.
 R-AGMM is thus a very robust scheme that is able to achieve state-of-the-art performance on a multitude of important problem classes not just by automatically and dynamically adjusting key geometry parameters, but also by adaptively increasing the convergence guarantees.